This scenario applies only to subscription-based Talend products.

 The table is written to the MySQL database along with the data and the column names of the previously unknown columns:

-For further information about defining and mapping dynamic schemas, see Talend Studio User Guide.
+For further information about defining and mapping dynamic schemas, see Dynamic schema.

-For an example of how to write dynamic columns to an output file, see Writing dynamic columns from a database to an output file.
+For an example of how to write dynamic columns to an output file, see tmysqlinput-tfileoutputdelimited_tmap-tfileoutputdelimited_tmap_writing-dynamic-columns-from-a-database-to-an-output-file_standard_component_enterprise_in-this-sc_c.html.